dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 -   `Bind [timestamp/UTM/index...]:` If any of these options are left blank, they default to *TRUE*
 -   `[ID/Altitude/Temp/Heading] Column`: If any of these options are left blank, the respective column is not renamed.
 Instead, a NA column of the desired name is appended.
 -   `[ID/Altitude/Temp/Heading] Column`: For any of these settings, if a column name is provided but isn't found in the input dataset, a warning is provided and a NA column of the desired name is appended.
 -   `EPSG`: If no EPSG code is provided, defaults to EPSG:32733 (UTM zone 33S).
-If the input is an invalid EPSG, transforming the coordinates will provide an error
+If the input is an invalid EPSG, transforming the coordinates will throw an error